Asa Biggs: Education and career

 Born on February 4, 1811, in Williamston, Martin County, North Carolina, Biggs attended the common schools and pursued classical studies, then read law in 1831.
 He was admitted to the bar and entered private practice in Williamston from 1831 to 1845, and from 1847 to 1854.
 In 1832, he married Martha Elizabeth Andrews; they had 10 children, 2 of which died in infancy.
 Biggs owned "several slaves" as a result of his marriage.

 He was a delegate to the North Carolina constitutional convention in 1835.
 He was a member of the North Carolina House of Commons (now the North Carolina House of Representatives) from 1840 to 1842.
 He was a member of the North Carolina Senate from 1844 to 1845.

 Congressional service

 Biggs was elected as a Democrat from North Carolina's 9th congressional district to the United States House of Representatives of the 29th United States Congress, serving from March 4, 1845, to March 3, 1847.
 He was an unsuccessful candidate for reelection in 1846.
-He was a member of a commission to codify North Carolina laws in 1851.
+He was a member of a commission to codify North Carolina laws in 1851 along with Bartholomew F. Moore and Romulous M. Saunders.
 He was elected as a Democrat to the United States Senate and served from March 4, 1855, until May 5, 1858, when he resigned to accept a federal judicial post.